VeronikaRuliskova/help/docs/scheduling-campaign.md

 ---

 ## How to schedule my campaign and set a correct time and date?
-In your campaign, you can either send all your messages immediately after you click Send at the end a campaign, [set sending restrictions,](sending-restrictions.md#what-are-sending-restrictions) or set a schedule for your campaign.
+In your campaign, you can either send all your messages immediately after you click Send at the end a campaign, [set sending restrictions,](sending-restrictions.md#what-are-sending-restrictions) or set a sending date and time.

 To set a schedule for a campaign:
 1. Reach the second step of SMS campaign or third step of Smart SMS campaign, respectively